NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 The we need to add the following row, remember to not delete any rows in the config file just put this rows under the already existing rows in the right [SECTION]
 ```
 [fileserver]
+# bind address for fileserver
+# default to 0.0.0.0, if deployed without proxy: no access restriction
+# set to 127.0.0.1, if used with local proxy: only access by local
+host = 127.0.0.1
 # How long time a session can bee open before it times out.
 web_token_expire_time=7200
 # Max upload size, it's in MB
 max_upload_size=10000